The Netherlands

 - The public prosecution service is generally responsible for supervising compliance with the conditions attached to conditional release.

-- The public prosecution service will order the probation service to assist the person concerned with respect to the compliance with the conditions attached to the condtional release.
+- The public prosecution service will order the probation service to assist the person concerned with respect to the compliance with the conditions attached to the conditional release.
 Subsequently, the probations service will supervise this compliance.

 - The probation service informs the public prosecution service about the compliance through progress reports.
 Cases of non-compliance must be reported to the public prosecution service immediately.